Cher: As a gay icon

-Cher is revered by the LGBTQ community, a status attributed to her career accomplishments, distinctive style and enduring longevity.
+Cher is revered by the LGBTQ community, a status attributed to her unguarded defiance, outsider status, flamboyant image and longevity.
 Many of her songs are considered gay anthems, including "If I Could Turn Back Time", "Believe", "Strong Enough" and "Song for the Lonely".
 She is regarded as a gay icon and is frequently imitated by drag queens.
 According to Salon writer Thomas Rogers, drag queens emulate figures like Judy Garland, Dolly Parton and Cher because they "overcame insult and hardship on their path to success"—narratives that resonate with the struggles many gay men face when coming out.

 Maclean's journalist Elio Iannacci stated that Cher was "one of the first to bring drag to the masses", hiring two drag queens to perform with her during her Las Vegas residency in 1979.
 The Advocates Jeff Yarbrough described Cher as "one of the first superstars to 'play gay' with compassion and without a hint of stereotyping", as she portrays a lesbian in the 1983 film Silkwood.
 Cher's social activism has further solidified her status as a gay icon.
 As the mother of a trans man, Chaz Bono, Cher has advocated for visibility and support for trans families.

 Cher's influence on LGBTQ culture was highlighted in the NBC sitcom Will & Grace, where she was the idol of gay character Jack McFarland.
 She appeared as herself in two episodes, including "Gypsies, Tramps and Weed" (2000)—referencing her 1971 song "Gypsys, Tramps & Thieves"—which became the show's second-highest-rated episode.
-Cher's impact on the drag community is also evident in the reality competition RuPaul's Drag Race, which has honored her through challenges like the musical performance "Cher: The Unauthorized Rusical" in season 10 and the runway theme "Everything Every-Cher All at Once" in season 16.
+Cher's impact on the drag community is evident in the reality competition RuPaul's Drag Race, which has honored her through challenges like the musical performance "Cher: The Unauthorized Rusical" in season 10 and the runway theme "Everything Every-Cher All at Once" in season 16.